PhantomGamesDevelopment/TWM2/README.md

 PLEASE NOTE: I've moved all old changelogs into the version_history folder.
 This file will now only track the current update's changes

 3.91 -> 3.92 (In Progress):
+* PGD Connect
+  * As I have closed down the Phantom Games Development website, PGD Connect services are no longer active, I have removed all functioning of PGD Connect from the mod to allow users to continue to enjoy TWM2 without requiring this.
+  * The Mod Load Menu has been updated, removing old links to PGD and now showing the mod's GitHub Repository Page.
+  * The following mod features have been depricated and no longer available due to the removal of PGD Connect:
+    * Cross-Server Rank Files
+    * Cross-Server Buildings
+    * Daily Challenges
+    * PGD Events (Including XP Events)
+    * News Panel
+    * Top-15 Players List
 * Zombie Changes
   * Global
     * Massive "spring cleaning" of the zombie code files, fixing a bunch of bad coding practices and a few logic errors.